<img height="1" width="1" style="display:none" src="https://pool.admedo.com/pixel?id=152384&amp;t=img">

 The conversation was over, but the lesson stuck.

-I realised that I had never actually explained to my team what the process was or why it mattered.
-I had assumed they already knew.
-I reflected that the process had changed recently, and while I was keen to learn it, my predecessor may never have passed on the details.
+Paul realised that he had never actually explained to his team what the process was or why it mattered.
+He had assumed they already knew.
+After reflecting that the process had changed recently, he recognised that while he was keen to learn it, his predecessor may never have passed on the details.

-That day, I learned a simple but powerful lesson - expectations only mean something when people know what they are.
+That day, he learned a simple but powerful lesson - expectations only mean something when people know what they are.

 The practical takeaways